Android200/CustomWebView/README.md

 # CustomWebView

-This is an App that has a custom webview that is displays progressbar and title.
+This is an App that has a custom webview that it displays progressbar and title in the Custom Webview.